Ebauer286/Project_4/README.md

 PROJECT OVERVIEW

-Objective: train a machine learning model to classify mushrooms as either poisonous or edible.
+Objective: train machine learning models to classify mushrooms as either poisonous or edible.

 The project utilized both K-nearest neighbor (KNN) and Random Forest algorithms for classification.